zdg-github/grafana/docs/sources/setup-grafana/configure-security/secretcheck.md

 ## Token Revocation

-When a Grafana secret is detected by GitHub Secret Scanning, its hash is stored in Grafana's Leak Check service.
+When a Grafana secret is detected by GitHub Secret Scanning, its hash is stored in Grafana's secret check service.

 On-premises and cloud Grafana instances can query this service to check if a token emitted by the instance has been publicly exposed by hash-to-hash comparison.